 Know The Clothes To Fold Or Hang

 Not all clothes are stored equally.
 Some need to be hung up, some folded.
 There’s no real witchcraft here, just a couple of basic rules to ensure your clothes retain their shape over time and don’t end up resembling what you came home in after the work Christmas function.
 Sweaters, knits, and cardigans should generally be folded, not hung.
 This keeps their shape and stops the neckline from warping and general stretching.
-I’d recommend the same for t-shirts, especially if you burn through a few during the week.
+We’d recommend the same for t-shirts, especially if you burn through a few during the week.

 Tailored kit – suits, trousers, coats – and dress shirts should be hung up, and not on the nasty plastic hangers you got at the shop.
 Use cedar hangers instead.
 Moths hate these bad boys so get around them.
-Linen garments in particular should be hung as linen is a fragile fabric which can break with long term ironing and folding on the same crease line.
+Linen garments, in particular, should be hung as linen is a fragile fabric which can break with long term ironing and folding on the same crease line.

 Plan Your Long Term Storage For Seasonal Clothes

 There comes a time in our lives where certain parts of our wardrobe don’t see as much love as the rest.
 You’re not going to wear a trench coat in summer (we certainly hope) and a boozy backpacking trek through the seedier parts of Western Europe doesn’t ask for much more than a few staples (that you’re happy to lose).

 For long term storage, you need to put your smart man cap on and invest in sensible options like vacuum-sealed garment bags.
 These bad boys thwart intrusions from nasty critters and mould.
 You can leave expensive items for weeks at a time and not know the difference.
 They’re also cheap AF, especially for the certainty that you won’t come back to a wardrobe that’s been plundered by insects, mould, or disreputable housemates.